Refugee: Exploitation

 Refugee populations consist of people who are terrified and are away from familiar surroundings.
 There can be instances of exploitation at the hands of enforcement officials, citizens of the host country, and even United Nations peacekeepers.
 Instances of human rights violations, child labor, mental and physical trauma/torture, violence-related trauma, and sexual exploitation, especially of children, have been documented.
 In many refugee camps in three war-torn West African countries, Sierra Leone, Guinea, and Liberia, young girls were found to be exchanging sex for money, a handful of fruit, or even a bar of soap.
 Most of these girls were between 13 and 18 years of age.
 In most cases, if the girls had been forced to stay, they would have been forced into marriage.
 They became pregnant around the age of 15 on average.
 This happened as recently as in 2001.
 Parents tended to turn a blind eye because sexual exploitation had become a "mechanism of survival" in these camps.

 Large groups of displaced persons could be abused as "weapons" to threaten political enemies or neighbouring countries.
 It is for this reason amongst others that the United Nations Sustainable Development Goal 10 aims to facilitate orderly, safe, regular and responsible mobility of people through planned and well-managed migration policies.

+Concerns about human trafficking and sexual violence have been realized during the 2022–present Ukrainian refugee crisis.
+European Commissioner for Home Affairs Ylva Johansson said: "We have some indications on online services that the demand for Ukrainian women for sexual purposes has gone up."
+According to USA Today, "there has been a skyrocketing increase in all forms of illegal trafficking of women and girls in the region – and also boys – including forced sex and labor, prostitution, pornography and other forms of sexual exploitation...
+In recent weeks, online searches for Ukrainian women and keywords like escorts, porn or sex have shot up dramatically in European countries, according to the Organization for Security and Co-operation in Europe (OSCE)."

 Crime

-Little empirical evidence supports concerns that refugees commit crimes at higher rates than natives, and some evidence suggests they may even commit crime at lower rates than natives.
+Little empirical evidence supports concerns that refugees commit crimes at higher rates than natives, and some evidence suggests they may commit crime at lower rates than natives.
 Very rarely, refugees have been used and recruited as refugee militants or terrorists, and the humanitarian aid directed at refugee relief has very rarely been utilized to fund the acquisition of arms.
-Although conclusions from case studies of refugee mobilizations raised concerns that humanitarian aid may support rebel groups, more recent empirical evidence does not support the generalizability of these concerns.
+Although conclusions from case-studies of refugee-mobilizations raised concerns that humanitarian aid may support rebel groups, more recent empirical evidence does not support the generalizability of these concerns.
 Support from a refugee-receiving state has rarely been used to enable refugees to mobilize militarily, enabling conflict to spread across borders.